 - Compare Amplify new content vs the Firebase content.

 It would be interesting to automate the Amplify build triggering a Firebase deploy in future.
 I’ll wait until I’m entirely comfortable with the above.

 I’ve linked a couple of articles at the bottom which I find useful as a reference for Git branching.

 Connecting a domain

 You’ll want to connect your domain name to the application.
 Amazon promotes its Route53 one-click integration though you may use externally supplied DNS by following their guidelines.
-If you’re only wanting one record as I did, make sure to omit the root of the domain from the custom domain request.
+If you only want one record as I did, make sure to omit the root of the domain from the custom domain request.

-There has been only one issue requiring me to troubleshoot the service.
-A functional difference was discovered when comparing the two deployments.
+There has been only one issue requiring me to troubleshoot the service, a functional difference when comparing the two deployments.
 Syntax highlighting was not working in the Amplify hosted build.

 Initially, I thought it was a build difference as I never sought to learn the Hugo version in play.

 We can see this in the provisioning log: